silhavyj/ZeroMate/examples/08-LED_toggle_sos_signal/README.md

 ## Description

-This example toggles the built-in LED, hooked up to GPIO pin 47, on and off, so it sends the [SOS signal](https://en.wikipedia.org/wiki/SOS).
+This example toggles the built-in LED hooked up to GPIO pin 47 on and off, so it sends the [SOS signal](https://en.wikipedia.org/wiki/SOS).